 - Available memory: The Traffic Manager requires a minimum of 2GB of RAM to function normally.
-If the Traffic Manager in question currently has less memory, assign more to the virtual machine before proceeding. - Free disk space: For an upgrade to succeed, a minimum of 700MB must be free on the / (root) partition, and at least 600MB must be free on the /logs partition.
-To confirm the available free disk space, use the System > Traffic Managers page of the Admin UI.
+If the Traffic Manager in question currently has less memory, assign more to the virtual machine before proceeding. - Free disk space: For an upgrade to succeed, a minimum of 2.7 GB must be free on the /logs partition.
+To confirm your current disk usage, use the System > Traffic Managers page of the Admin UI. - 0